bhilv/SecPol2025/README.md

 This Repository is a group project for the Business Continuity Class (CSIA 260) at Ivy Tech Community College's Cyber Academy.
 It is not intended as representation or estimation of the real Security Policy in place by the Honda plant in Greensburg.
 Instead, this project is the creation of a general security policy built from the ground up for an automotive plant operating in Indiana.
 We chose to create a security policy in the way that a real company might,  instead of a creating fictional company.
 This decision was made in order to have clearer guidelines and expectations regarding subjects such as laws & regulations, third party policies, and core business functions.
 The security policy is only one of many potential parts in the process of securing an organization, but it is the point where security begins.
 There are 11 members in contribution to this project, each responsible for their respective chapters.
 This project represents a combined effort spanning the length of 8 weeks over the summer of 2025.

+All trademarks used are the property of their respective owners, and their use here does not imply endorsement or advertisement.

 # How to Start
 1. Go to [overleaf.com](https://www.overleaf.com) and make an account.